Customer assistance programs

-Retailers may have slightly different criteria for eligibility on to their hardship programs.
-The common element is that when a customer is part of their assistance program they are protected from disconnection and a tailored payment arrangement is developed to help them manage their account.
+Retailers may have slightly different eligibility criteria for their programs.
+However when a customer is part of their assistance program, they are protected from disconnection and a tailored payment arrangement is developed to help them manage their account.

 Differences between the hardship programs of retailers can include the types of incentives the retailer offers customers for making regular payments (eg waiving fees, making co-payments).

 According to the Electricity Supply (General) Regulation 2001 (Clause 13AA) and the Gas Supply (Natural Gas Retail Competition) Regulation 2001 a customer hardship charter must contain the following:

 - processes to identify hardship customers, including identification by the supplier and self-identification by the customer

 - processes for the early response by the supplier for hardship customers so identified